ibm-cloud-architecture/eda-rt-inventory-gitops/README.md

 ### What was added

-* Added a bootstrap folder to define gitops and operator declaration and to create an ArgoCD project
+* Added a bootstrap folder to define gitops and Cloud Pak for integration capabilities operator declarations and to create an ArgoCD project
 * Defined a script to install IBM Catalogs and Cloud Pak for Integration components
 * Added scripts to deploy the gitops, pipelines operators: `scripts/installOperators.sh`

 ### What is deployed

   ![](./docs/images/hl-view.png)

+### CP4Integration installation considerations

+* In this solution, CP4I operators are deployed in **All namespaces**, the entire OpenShift cluster effectively behaves as one large tenant.
+* With **All namespace** there can be only one Platform Navigator installed per cluster, and all Cloud Pak instances are owned by that Platform Navigator.
+* A single instance of IBM Cloud Pak foundational services is installed in the `ibm-common-services` namespace if the foundational services operator is not already installed on the cluster.
+* Operators can be upgraded automatically when new compatible versions are available.
+For production deployment, the manual upgrade may be desirable.

 ### Bootstrap GitOps